mikepan/GameEngineBook/text/09-Publishing.md

 A simple way to keep your files separated from the Blenderplayer is to create an initial load file.
 This file will have a game actuator that only then will load your real main file.
 This way, all your actual game files can be kept external to the binary.
 Your file doesn't even need to end in ".blend" for the Game actuator to work.

-\*\*\* Begin Note

-Why the Blender Game Engine Won't Run on iOS
+>**Why the Blender Game Engine Won't Run on iOS**
+>

-There is a downside of the GPL license when publishing in some distribution platforms.
+>There is a downside of the GPL license when publishing in some distribution platforms.
 For legal (and perhaps economic) reasons, most distribution game platforms do not accept GPL code in their components.
 That means it will be hard to get the game engine ported over to consoles and some more restrictive mobile and portable devices.

-\*\*\* End Note

 ## Web Publishing: Burster <a id="Web Publishing: Burster"></a>